 What is questionable: The inclusion of SHMP, activated charcoal and maltodextrin introduces trade-offs worth understanding before committing to daily use.
 These are covered in detail below.

-Ingredient Breakdown
+Vets2Pets Ingredient Breakdown

-Ascophyllum nodosum
+1. Ascophyllum nodosum

 The evidence-backed core ingredient.
 Studied for its ability to reduce plaque biofilm and slow tartar formation through a systemic, saliva-based mechanism.
-At 55% of the serving, it is present in a meaningful quantity, though less concentrated than a single-ingredient product.
+At 55% of the serving, it is present in a functional quantity, though less concentrated than a single-ingredient product.

-Sodium Hexametaphosphate (SHMP)
+2. Sodium Hexametaphosphate (SHMP)

 A synthetic polyphosphate originally developed for industrial water treatment.
 In dental kibble, it can slow tartar formation because it physically contacts teeth during chewing.
 In a powder mixed into food, it dissolves in saliva and is swallowed before it can interact meaningfully with the tooth surface, limiting its practical benefit in this format.